seacunilever/bipode-nextflow/README_unilever.md

 SUBNET_RESOURCE_GROUP_NAME
 ```

-Use profile 'az' in Nextflow run command
+Check that `params.workDir` is set somewhere sensible

 ## Container from Azure Contain Registry (ACR)
 The workflow is set up to pull the container from Seqera which is built from the Bioconda release of 'bifrost-httr' (see ./docs/containers.md).
 For internal running, the container needs to come from SERS ACR.

-To update the container
+To update the container:
-- Clone repo https://dev.azure.com/SEAC-Projects/BIFROST/_git/bifrost-httr into `./docker` and checkout the branch you want
+- Get files from branch you want from 'bifrost-httr' repo into `./docker` eg.
+    - `git clone --branch <branch-name> --single-branch https://SEAC-Projects@dev.azure.com/SEAC-Projects/BIFROST/_git/bifrost-httr`
 - Build with dockerfile in `./docker`
-- Make sure the name is the same as `params.container` in 'az' profile in `nextflow.config`
+- Make sure the tag is the same as `params.container` for 'az' profile in `nextflow.config`
+- Push to repo in ACR

 ## Checklist for external release
 - Remove `./docker/`